 Touted as one of the most comprehensive collections of WWI artifacts in the world, this world-class museum can easily capture your imagination for several hours.
 After you’ve read about the Great War and viewed the exhibits, take a ride to the top of Liberty Memorial (for a nominal fee) to see a panoramic view of the city.

-More than 200 tons of cargo were lost when the Arabia sank in 1856.
-Later discovered by modern-day treasure hunters, the vast number of items were perfectly preserved by the clay soil.
+More than 200 tons of cargo were lost when the Arabia sank in the Missouri River in 1856.
+Later discovered by modern-day treasure hunters, the vast number of items were perfectly preserved by the area's clay soil.
 Today, you can view the world’s largest collection of pre-Civil War objects at the museum where new inventory is put on display as it’s preserved.
-And stay tuned for their newest find: steamboat Malta is being excavated as we speak.
+And stay tuned for their newest find: steamboat Malta is currently being evacuated.

-In 2020, the museum – designated “America’s National Negro Leagues Baseball Museum by Congress – celebrates the 100th anniversary of the founding of the National Negro Leagues.
-Learn about some of the greatest athletes to ever play the game, watch their triumphs via vintage film and stroll among their jerseys in the Hall of Fame Lockers.
-For those wanting to extend their stay, the complex also houses the American Jazz Museum.
+This one-of-a-kind museum honors the legacy of the players who formed the Negro Leagues in 1920 after the segregation of baseball.
+Learn about some of the greatest athletes to ever take the field, watch their triumphs via vintage film and stroll among their jerseys in the Hall of Fame Lockers.
+Admire life-sized bronze statues of the league’s greats positioned on a mock baseball diamond.

 Nelson-Atkins showcases more than 40,000 works of art from all regions of the world in both indoor and outdoor installations.
 Artwork from masters like Monet, Van Gogh, Rembrandt and Degas can be seen alongside American favorites Thomas Hart Benton and George Caleb Bingham.